cfss-old/fa16_hw01/README.md

 >##Reflection##

 >Fortunately, I was not confronted with any problem during installation of software.
 But it took me some time to understand how "fork/pull request" works and why we need to create a markdown version of file.
 Besides this, nothing more to say.
-Hopefully, the "Report of process" and this "Reflection" is what the instructor expect.
+Hopefully, the "Report of process" and this "Reflection" is what the instructor expects.
 Thank you.